01 Day: Arrival Ahmedabad

 Bhavnagar: An 18th century city, Bhavnagar is a premier cotton-exporting sea-port on the south-eastern Saurashtra coast.
 Today, Bhavnagar is known for Gandhi Smriti, an institution built in memory of Mahatma Gandhi, the Barton Museum, the Central Salt and Marine Research Institute, Takhteswar temple and Gauri - Shankar lake.

-Today after breakfast check out from the hotel and drive Sasan Gir, on arrival transfer to the jungle resort.
-After refreshment visit at the park, which is the entrance to the 1412 sq. km Gir National Park and the Wild Life Sanctuary, the last stronghold of the Lion population outside Africa.
+After breakfast, take a jungle safari to explore Gir National Park and the Wild Life Sanctuary, the last stronghold of the Lion population outside Africa.
 Gir Forest is today the only place in the world outside Africa, where the lion can be seen in his natural habitat It also plays home to a large number of Panthers, Hyenas, Deer, the world's only 4-horned Antelope, Blue Bull, Wild Boar and the dangerous Marsh Crocodile.
-Take a jungle safari and return back to the resort for dinner and overnight stay.
+Later return to the resort for dinner and overnight stay.

 Dwarka, renowned in myth and legend, was once the capital of Lord Krishna's empire.
 He is believed to have settled here, after leaving Mathura thousands of years ago.
 The site is undoubtedly ancient but its association with Lord Krishna gives it a sanctity that draws millions of pilgrims even today.
 It is one of the seven sacred cities or 'Sapta Puris' as well as one of the four 'dhams' - supreme pilgrim centers for the Hindus.